Prospect Heights, Brooklyn: Architecture

-The area has many Italianate and Neo-Grec rowhouses, and much of the neighborhood has been designated a New York City historic district.
+The area has many Italianate and Neo-Grec row houses, and much of the neighborhood has been designated a New York City historic district.
 The Prospect Heights Historic District covers an area roughly bounded by Flatbush Avenue, Sterling Place, Washington Avenue, and St. Marks Avenue, though a section of the historic district extends as far north as Pacific Street.
 It was listed on the National Register of Historic Places in 1983.
 The district was designated by the city Landmarks Preservation Commission on June 23, 2009, and approved by the New York City Council on September 17, 2009.
 It is the fifth largest historic district in New York City.

 The Co-Cathedral of St. Joseph of the Roman Catholic Diocese of Brooklyn, built in 1912 in Spanish Colonial style, is located at 856 Pacific Street between Vanderbilt and Underhill Avenues in Prospect Heights.

 The neighborhood is also notable for its unusual street grid.
 The original street plan was based upon Lenape Indian paths and the boundaries of Dutch farms.
 As part of the Commissioners' Plan of 1839, this was redrawn to better match the rest of Brooklyn, resulting in several buildings that are oddly-shaped or face the street at an angle.